shopware/docs/guides/installation/valet.md

 ## Installing Valet+

-* If needed, install composer via `brew install composer`.
+* If needed, install Composer via `brew install composer`.
 * Install Valet+ via `composer global require weprovide/valet-plus`.
 * Make sure `~/.composer/vendor/bin` is in your path by adding `export PATH="$PATH:$HOME/.composer/vendor/bin"` to your `bash_profile` or `.zshrc`.
 * Check for the following common problem with `valet fix`.